coffeemug/defmacro/_posts/2019-03-26-startup-checklist.md

    <br/><span class="annotation"><= 70 chars</span>
 1. Who is it for?
    <br/><span class="annotation"><= 70 chars</span>
-1. What's the essence of their pain?
+1. What's the essence of their dissatisfaction?
 If they read this answer, would they say "thanks, I wish I’d thought of putting it that way”?
    <br/><span class="annotation"><= 240 chars</span>
    <br/><span class="annotation">[@benedictevans][]: "The iTunes Store
    solved a user problem.
 So did the App Store.
 And so did Spotify and Apple Music, and indeed Apple News.
 But what user problem is solved by Apple’s commissioning TV shows?"</span>
-1. Write a tweet from a hypothetical customer explaining the product and how it alleviates their pain.
+1. Write a tweet from a hypothetical customer explaining the product and how it eliminates their dissatisfaction.
    <br/><span class="annotation">[@BrianNorgard][]: No one cares
    about your product.
 Who built it, its features, the origin story — it’s all superfluous.
 People only find value in what your product